Lipe-Albuquerque/Entra21_POO_Java_2022/Orientacao a objetos/src/br/com/entra21/orientacao/objetos/principal/aula03/polimorfismo/README.md

-# Aprendendo polimorfismo
+# Learning polymorphism
-## Polimorfismo significa varias formas
+## Polymorphism means multiple shapes
-> Varias formas de executar o comportamento herdado
+> Various ways to perform legacy behavior

-> - É necessario henraça para fazer as 3 formas basicas de polimorfismo
+> - Inheritance is required to make the 3 basic forms of polymorphism

-> 1. Apenas aproveitar os comportamentos herdados
+> 1. Only leverage inherited behaviors
-> 1. Fazer completamente minha maneira escrevendo um método identico da herança
+> 1. Completely make it my way by writing an identical inheritance method
-> 1. Sobrescrever @Override o método herdado
+> 1. Override @Override the inherited method
-	- Essa forma obriga o meu método sobrescrito ter a mesma sintax da herança
+- This form forces my overridden method to have the same syntax as the inheritance
-	- Posso aproveitar o comportamento herdado com "super" e fazer um diferencial
+- Can I leverage inherited behavior with "super" and make a difference
-	- Posso não aproveitar nada e fazer do meu jeito
+- I can enjoy nothing and do it my way